 The gag reflex is an automatic and protective response that the body produces to something unexpected or unusual that touches the back of the throat.
 This reflex is useful because it helps you vomit when needed and prevents you from swallowing potentially harmful foreign bodies.
 However, some denture wearers find that their dentures can unexpectedly trigger the gag reflex.
 This unpleasant sensation makes the use of prostheses very uncomfortable.

-The gag reflex is triggered when something touches the palate, the back of the tongue, or the area of the throat near the tonsils.
+The gag reflex is a neuromuscular action that occurs at the back of the throat.
+It is usually triggered when a person swallows an object or when they touch something in the back of their throat.
 This reflex is the body's natural defense against suffocation.
 However, while wearing an upper dental prosthesis, the denture plate comes into contact with the palate, causing involuntary nausea.

 For some people, dentures can instantly trigger the gag reflex.
 You may have a particularly sensitive gag reflex and you should consider that before putting on a dental prosthesis.
 If you frequently get nauseous when brushing your teeth or during a normal dental checkup, dentures may be a trigger for you.

 Gagging is a common symptom of ill-fitting dentures and can be triggered by changes in facial structure, psychological triggers, and physical touch.
 Fortunately, there are several strategies available for managing gagging sensations caused by dental prostheses such as behavioural therapies, topical medications, laser therapy, dietary tips and wait-and-see approach for fitting new dentures.